 With over three billion monthly active users in 2023, Facebook continues to be a top social media platform that should be part of any brand’s marketing strategy.

 And as any marketer knows, the key to understanding whether or not your Facebook marketing efforts are paying off is to have a reliable way to measure your content’s performance — this is where a benchmark engagement rate comes in.
 But in a world where paid content rules and generating organic reach to cut through the noise is more challenging than ever, what’s considered a good engagement rate on Facebook these days?

 Below, let’s go over what a good Facebook engagement rate is, how marketers can calculate engagement rate for their brand, and a few examples from the top-performing industries on Facebook so you can boost your upcoming Facebook content.

-Calculating Your Facebook Engagement Rate
+How to Calculate Your Facebook Engagement Rate

 Facebook engagement rate is calculated based on all of these interactions divided by total follower count.

 This formula will give you the Facebook engagement rate per post.
-To us, engagement rate per post is the most accurate metric to help marketers understand how they’re doing in relation to their competitors.
+To us, the engagement rate per post is the most accurate metric to help marketers understand how they’re doing in relation to their competitors.
 Engagement rate per post takes into account post volume and audience size, so it reveals what content is resonating with your audience regardless of how many followers you have.